On the 1D Cubic Nonlinear Schrodinger Equation in an Almost Critical Space: Introduction and statement of the main result

 In the last section, which is totally parallel to Section 4, we will give the proof of the trilinear estimate in the above defined Orlicz type space, and again by the standard contraction mapping principle, Theorem \ref{thm1.8} follows.\\

-{\bf Acknowledgements:} This is the author's Master thesis finished in 2012 under the supervision of Prof. Herbert Koch.
-The author would like to thank him for his careful guidance and many helpful thoughts.
-The author also thanks Prof. Sebastian Herr for reading this paper and giving lot of valuable suggestions.
+{\bf Acknowledgements:} This work is done under the supervision of Prof. Herbert Koch.
+The author would like to thank him for his patient guidance and for sharing many helpful thoughts.
+The author also thanks Prof. Sebastian Herr for carefully reading this paper and giving a lot of valuable suggestions.
+The author would also like to thank a anonymous referee for pointing out several references, and other valuable comments.